Benjamin-K-Philip/2-in-1-game/README.md

   - **Game Logic Execution:**

-         ➤ <b> Mad Libs Generator: If choice "1" is picked, the code prompts for a series of strings (verbs, nouns, etc.).
+         ➤ Mad Libs Generator: If choice "1" is picked, the code prompts for a series of strings (verbs, nouns, etc.).
 It then uses string concatenation to plug those variables into a pre-written story template and prints the result.

          ➤ Rock Paper Scissors: If choice "2" is picked, the code enters a secondary while loop.
 It uses the random.choice() method to let the computer pick from a list (["R", "P", "S"]).
 It compares the computer's choice against the user's input to determine a winner based on standard game rules.